Representing stable complexes on projective spaces

-In Section \ref{sec-quotstackP3}, we build on the work of Mir\'{o}-Roig \cite{MR} and use special 2-term locally free resolutions of reflexive sheaves to prove Theorem \ref{_quotient_coro_}, which says that certain strata of the moduli stack \eqref{eq1} are quotient stacks when $X = \mathbb{P}^3, ch_0=-2$ and $ch_1=1$.
+In Section \ref{sec-quotstackP3}, we build on the work of Mir\'{o}-Roig \cite{MR} and use particular 2-term locally free resolutions of reflexive sheaves to prove Theorem \ref{_quotient_coro_}, which says that the closed points of certain strata of the moduli stack \eqref{eq1} are in bijection with the closed points of certain quotient stacks, when $X = \mathbb{P}^3, ch_0=-2$ and $ch_1=1$.

 In Section \ref{sec-P2}, we adapt the techniques in Section \ref{sec-quotstackP3} from $\PP^3$ to $\PP^2$, using the results on monads due to Jardim \cite{Jardim-inst} and Jardim-Martins \cite{Jardim-Martins}.
-This culminates in Theorem \ref{P2main-result}, that certain strata of the moduli of Bridgeland-semistable objects in $D(\PP^2)$ are quotient stacks.
+This culminates in Theorem \ref{P2main-result}, that the closed points of certain strata of the moduli of Bridgeland-semistable objects in $D(\PP^2)$ are in bijection with the closed points of some quotient stacks.
 We hope that this brings us one step closer to understanding the connections between Bridgeland stability and the moduli of monads, a question posed at the end of the article \cite{JMR} by Jardim-Mir\'{o}-Roig.
-The results in Sections \ref{sec-quotstackP3} and \ref{sec-P2} also give us very down-to-earth descriptions of certain stable complexes.

 \textbf{Notation.} All schemes will be over an algebraically closed field $k$ of characteristic zero.
 For a variety $X$, we will write $\Coh (X)$ to denote the category of coherent sheaves on $X$, and $D(X)$ to denote the bounded derived category of coherent sheaves.
 For a coherent sheaf $F$ on $X$, we write $F^\ast$ to denote the usual sheaf dual, i.e.\ $F^\ast := \HHom (F,\OO_X)$.
 For objects $E \in D(X)$, we write $E^\vee$ to denote the derived dual, i.e.\ $E^\vee := R\HHom (E,\OO_X)$; we also write $H^i(E)$ to denote the degree-$i$ cohomology of $E$.